ToyotaInfoTech/RAMN/docs/quickstart.rst

     $ echo "3E 00" | isotpsend -s 7e1 -d 7e9 can0

-Notice that the source and destination arguments have been swapped from the previous command.
 This command sends the 2-byte command "3E 00" to ECU B, which corresponds to the "Tester Present" command.
 This is an optional command to let the ECU now that you are currently diagnosing it and that it should wait for your commands.
 You should see on your "isotprecv" terminal that ECU B has answered "7E 00", which means the command was accepted.